 Android smartphones can be used in various ways.
-One of them is, you can use an Android phone as a webcam, for desktop applications. (like Skype, Zoom, OBS (For Streaming).)
+One of them is, that you can use an Android phone as a webcam, for desktop applications. (like Skype, Zoom, and OBS (For Streaming).)
 If you have an old Android smartphone lying, then you can make it useful.
-Because the camera of a mid-range smartphone is still better than most of the webcams.
-So instead of selling your old phone and buy a brand new webcam.
-Setting it up the old phone as a webcam is a nice idea.
+Because the camera of a mid-range smartphone is still better than most webcams.
+So instead of selling your old phone and buying a brand new webcam.
+Setting up the old phone as a webcam is a nice idea.
 In this guide, I will tell you all steps to do this.

 Use Android Phone as a Webcam.

 To turn your smartphone camera into a webcam, you need to download Droidcam App on your Android smartphone.
 And, Droidcam client on your PC.
 Yes, there are many Apps available to do the same.
 But, I find the Droidcam most useful and handy.

 It offers two options to connect your smartphone to a PC and use it as a webcam.
 You can either connect it wirelessly.
 But for that, both smartphones and PC need to stay connected on the same Wi-Fi network.
 Or, you can connect the smartphone via USB.
 But to use the USB method, you have to enable USB Debugging first.
 That’s also an easy process, no need to worry.

 Use WiFi to Connect Android as a Webcam – Wireless Method.